sass/libsass-python/docs/frameworks/flask.rst

       Flask.

    Flask --- :ref:`flask:app-dispatch`
-      The documentation which explains how Flask dispatch each request internally.
+      The documentation which explains how Flask dispatches each request internally.

    __ http://flask.pocoo.org/docs/quickstart/#hooking-in-wsgi-middlewares

-In development, to manually build Sass/SCSS files for each change is so tiring.  :class:`~sassutils.wsgi.SassMiddleware` makes the web application to automatically build Sass/SCSS files for each request.
+In development, manually building Sass/SCSS files for each change is a tedious task.  :class:`~sassutils.wsgi.SassMiddleware` makes the web application build Sass/SCSS files for each request automatically.
 It's a WSGI middleware, so it can be plugged into the web app written in Flask.

 :class:`~sassutils.wsgi.SassMiddleware` takes two required parameters:

 - The WSGI-compliant callable object.
-- The set of manifests represented as dictionary.
+- The set of manifests represented as a dictionary.

 So::